clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 0: Didn't turn anything in.

-1: Turned in but low effort, ignoring many directions
+1: Turned in but low effort, ignoring many directions.

-2: Decent effort, followed directions with some minor issues
+2: Decent effort, followed directions with some minor issues.

 3: Nailed it!